I-IHuang/-Google-Data-Analytics-Capstone-Cyclistic-Bike-Sharing/README.md

 Cyclistic, a fictional bike-sharing company in Chicago, has two main customer groups: casual riders and annual members.
 The company’s leadership is focused on finding ways to convert more casual riders into annual subscribers to boost long-term growth and customer loyalty.

 ### Overall Goal:
-Insights into the behavioral differences between casual riders and annual members to create strategies that convert more casual riders into annual members, boosting retention and profitability.
+Identify key behavioral differences between casual and annual riders to support strategic decisions that convert casual riders into annual subscribers, encouraging long-term membership and brand loyalty.

 ## ASK: Business Question/Stakeholder
 Three questions will guide the future marketing program: